-What does it Take to be a Birder?
+How to be a Birder?

-I suppose patience is involved and that’s the main reason I’ll never be a good birder.
+Patience is involved and that’s the main reason I’ll never be a good birder.

 Birders love details –they are left brainers.
 I’m not interested in details, I just want high level information and then let me go back to thinking about the colors of the landscape, the shape of the clouds, the light dancing off a mountain peak, and the moody fog hanging over the horizon; classic right brainer.